Cat on a Hot Tin Roof: Revivals

-A 1974 revival by the American Shakespeare Theatre in Stratford, Connecticut, featured Elizabeth Ashley, Keir Dullea, Fred Gwynne, Kate Reid, and Charles Siebert.
+A 1974 revival by the American Shakespeare Theatre featured Elizabeth Ashley, Keir Dullea, Fred Gwynne, Kate Reid, and Charles Siebert.
 Ashley was nominated for a Tony Award.
-For this production, Williams restored much of the text which he had removed from the original one at the insistence of Elia Kazan.
+For this production, Williams restored much of the text he had removed from the original at Kazan's insistence.
 He included a revised third act and made substantial revisions elsewhere.
 According to Ashley, Williams allowed the actors to examine his original notes and various drafts of the script, and to make additions to the dialogue.
-When this production moved from Connecticut to Broadway, the part of Lacey was omitted and the number of Mae and Gooper's children reduced to three.
+When this production moved from Connecticut to Broadway, the part of Lacey was omitted and the number of Mae and Gooper's children was reduced to three.
 In that same decade, John Carradine and Mercedes McCambridge toured in a road company production as Big Daddy and Big Mama.

 The 1988 London National Theatre production, directed by Howard Davies, starred Ian Charleson, Lindsay Duncan, Barbara Leigh-Hunt, and Eric Porter.

-A revival in 1990 featured Kathleen Turner, who was nominated for a Tony for her performance as Maggie, though New York magazine called her "hopelessly lost ... in this limp production."
+A Broadway revival in 1990 featured Kathleen Turner, who was nominated for a Tony Award for her performance as Maggie, though New York magazine called her "hopelessly lost ... in this limp production."
 Charles Durning, as Big Daddy, received a Tony Award for Best Featured Actor in a Play.
 Daniel Hugh Kelly was Brick, and Polly Holliday was Big Mama.
 Holliday also was nominated for a Tony.

 A 2001 production at the Lyric Shaftesbury, London, was the first West End revival since 1958.
-Produced by Anthony Page, the production featured Brendan Fraser as Brick, Frances O'Connor as Maggie, Ned Beatty as Big Daddy and Gemma Jones as Big Mamma.
+Produced by Anthony Page, the production featured Brendan Fraser as Brick, Frances O'Connor as Maggie, Ned Beatty as Big Daddy, and Gemma Jones as Big Mamma.
 Reviews were generally positive.

-A 2003 revival received lukewarm reviews despite the presence of film stars Ashley Judd and Jason Patric.
+A 2003 Broadway revival received lukewarm reviews despite the presence of film stars Ashley Judd and Jason Patric.
 Only Ned Beatty as Big Daddy and Margo Martindale as Big Mama were singled out for impressive performances.
 Martindale received a Tony nomination.

-A 2003 revival for Belvoir St Theatre was directed by Simon Stone and starred Jacqueline McKenzie as Maggie, Ewen Leslie as Brick, and Marshall Napier as Big Daddy.
-This production was a box office hit, with season extended to the Theatre Royal (Sydney).
+A 2003 revival at the Belvoir St Theatre in Sydney was directed by Simon Stone and starred Jacqueline McKenzie as Maggie, Ewen Leslie as Brick, and Marshall Napier as Big Daddy.
+This production was a box-office hit, with the season extended to the Theatre Royal, Sydney.

-A 2004 production at the Kennedy Center featured Mary Stuart Masterson as Maggie, Jeremy Davidson as Brick, George Grizzard as Big Daddy, Dana Ivey as Big Mama, and Emily Skinner as Mae.
-Shortly afterward, Masterson and Davidson were married.
+A 2004 production at the Kennedy Center in Washington, D.C., featured Mary Stuart Masterson as Maggie, Jeremy Davidson as Brick, George Grizzard as Big Daddy, Dana Ivey as Big Mama, and Emily Skinner as Mae.
+Shortly afterward, Masterson and Davidson married.

 In 2008, an all-black production directed by Debbie Allen opened on Broadway.
 Terrence Howard made his Broadway debut as Brick, with James Earl Jones as Big Daddy, Phylicia Rashad as Big Mama, Anika Noni Rose as Maggie and Lisa Arrindell Anderson as Mae.
 In November 2009, the production moved to London's West End, where Adrian Lester played Brick and Sanaa Lathan played Maggie.
-The West End Production received the 2010 Laurence Olivier Award for Best Revival of a Play.
+The West End production received the 2010 Laurence Olivier Award for Best Revival of a Play.